 ELECTION OF OFFICERS

-SECTION 1: The Board of Directors shall recommend a slate of candidates for election as Officers and Directors of the VTFEA to the voting members at the third quarter VTFEA full membership meeting each year.
+SECTION 1: The Board of Directors shall solicit and recommend a slate of candidates for election as Officers and Directors of the VTFEA to the Voting Members at the third quarter VTFEA Full Membership eeting each year.
 One member of the Board of Directors shall nominate this slate.

 SECTION 2: Additional nominations of candidates may be made from the floor by any Voting Member during the third quarter VTFEA full membership meeting.

-SECTION 3: The election of the Officers and the Board of Directors will be by simple majority of the Voting Members casting ballots at the third quarter VTFEA full membership meeting.
+SECTION 3: The election of the Officers and the Board of Directors will be by simple majority of the Voting Members casting secret ballots at the third quarter VTFEA full membership meeting.
 In the event of tie voting, additional ballots will be taken until all ties are broken.

-SECTION 4: The newly elected Officers and Board of Directors shall assume their offices and duties effective October 1st.
+SECTION 4: The newly elected Officers and Board of Directors shall assume their offices and duties effective October 1st to ensure consistency and retain institutional knowledge of the Board, the President, Secretary and the junior-most Member-at-large will come run for election in even years.
+The Vice-President, Treasurer, and the two senior-most Members-at-Large will run for election in odd years

-SECTION 5: Officers will serve a one-year term from October 1st to the following September 30th.
-Directors will serve a two-year term commencing October 1st and ending the second subsequent September 30th.
-Officers and Directors may serve multiple terms.
+SECTION 5: The Board of Directors will serve a two-year term from October 1st to September 30th.
+Directors may serve multiple terms.

 ARTICLE VII